AfnanAlsaati/AfnanAlsaati/README.md

 - 👋 Hi, I’m @AfnanAlsaati
-- 🌱 I’m currently learning how to code the Einstein's equation and to have in results the differents tensor.
+- 🌱 I’m currently in PhD @CEMES
-- 📫 How to reach me afnan.alsaati@outlook.fr
+- 📫 How to reach me afnan.alsaati@cemes.fr

 <!---
 AfnanAlsaati/AfnanAlsaati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.